-We’ve created this Tracker – starting with America’s 100 largest public employers – to help assess what’s happening on the ground.
-In addition, our COVID-19 platform includes:
+We created this Tracker in March – starting with America’s 100 largest public employers and evolving to the full Russell 1000 universe of employers as of November 5 – to help assess what’s happening on the ground.
+In addition, our COVID-19 platform includes data analysis on key issues (paid sick leave, hazard pay), polling insights from our ongoing survey work with The Harris Poll, as well as corporate leadership stories, interviews, and events.

-The chart below provides a snapshot of the types of actions the 100 largest companies have taken to date in response to the pandemic, with the full interactive tracker beneath it.
+The chart below provides a snapshot of the types of actions Russell 1000 companies have taken to date in response to the pandemic, with the comprehensive interactive tracker beneath it.

 Delve into the COVID-19 Corporate Response Tracker below.

-This tracker uses information found on company websites, corporate press releases, and reputable news sources to evaluate what America’s 100 largest public employers are doing in response to the COVID-19 pandemic.
-The tracker currently looks at 18 dimensions, or “tags,” of company response – from the provision or expansion of paid sick leave policies to layoffs and furloughs.
+This tracker uses information found on company websites, corporate press releases, and reputable news sources to evaluate what America’s largest public employers – companies in the Russell 1000 index – did as part of their initial response to the COVID-19 pandemic.
+The tracker currently looks at 20 dimensions, or “tags,” of company response – from the provision or expansion of paid sick leave policies to layoffs and furloughs.

 Adjusted Hours of Operation: Company is adjusting the hours of operation of some or all of its services or retail or branch locations.